Jarrod Skalde: Guelph Storm

 Skalde was named head coach of the Guelph Storm of the OHL midway through the 2015–16 season.
 At the time of his hiring, the Storm had a record of 3–27–2–0.
 On December 29, 2015, Skalde coached his first game with Guelph, as the team earned a point in a 2–1 loss to the Erie Otters.
 Two days later, on December 31, Skalde earned his first career OHL victory, as Guelph defeated the Peterborough Petes 6–4.
 Under Skalde, the Storm saw some improvement, as they earned a record of 10–22–2–2.
 Overall, Guelph had a 13–49–4–2 record, finishing in last place in the league and missing the post-season.

 Skalde returned to the Storm for the 2016–17 as the team continued to rebuild.
 In his second season with the Storm, the club improved to a 21–40–5–2 record, earning 49 points, which was a 17 point improvement over the previous season.
 Despite the improvement, Guelph once again finished out of the playoffs, finishing in last place in the Western Conference.
 Following the season, Skalde was fired by the Storm.

 Wilkes-Barre/Scranton Penguins

 On July 28, 2017, Skalde was named player development coach of the Pittsburgh Penguins.

 After one season, Skalde was promoted to being an assistant coach of the Penguins AHL affiliate, the Wilkes-Barre/Scranton Penguins for the 2018–19 season, working with head coach Clark Donatelli.
 The Penguins finished the season with a 36–30–7–3 record, earning 82 points, however, the club failed to qualify for the post-season.

 Cardiff Devils

 Despite the 2020-21 Elite League season being suspended indefinitely because of ongoing coronavirus pandemic restrictions, on September 22, 2020, Skalde was introduced as the new head coach of UK EIHL side Cardiff Devils, replacing Andrew Lord.
 On April 8, 2022, after only one season with the Devils, Skalde was removed as head coach.

+Japan men's national team

+Skalde was named coach of the Japan men's national ice hockey team in 2024.